LeoBubi/rls/README.md

 # rls

-rls (Remote Login Shell client) is a program for logging into and for executing commands on a remote machine running **rls-server**.
+rls is a program for logging into and for executing commands on a remote machine running **rls-server**.

 Client-server communication is **unencrypted**.
 Therefore, it is strongly recommended to make sure that such a communication is between two trusted hosts over a secure network.